apache/cloudstack-documentation/source/adminguide/networker_plugin.rst

    placeholder for being able to backup and restore your Virtual Machines from all hosts within the cluster.
 #.
 Cross cluster restores are indirectly supported by restoring to the original cluster and then migrating the Virtual
    Machine to the destination cluster.
+#.
+Any manual KVM backup you initiate (from the hyper-v command line) will be registered in Cloudstack automatically.
+   You need to use the client scripts and pass the proper parameteres to do so.
+#.
+Any backup you expire/remove from the DELL EMC Networker side will be unregistered in Cloudstack automatically.

 Installing DELL EMC Networker Backup and Recovery Plugin
 --------------------------------------------------------